The expert, affordable legal advice you need to get a resolution quickly

 My new home build is taking way longer that I thought it would.
 How can I double check when the build was due to finish?

-The contract with your builder will detail a building period, plus days for inclement weather.
-However, this building period may be extended if there have been any variations or extension of time requests from your builder.
+The contract with your builder will detail a building period, plus allowances for days affected by inclement weather.
+However, this building period may be extended if there have been any variations or extension-of-time requests from your builder.

 This will provide you with the anticipated completion date.